 The Art courses both count as the same qualification, even though different materials are used in these, students should therefore only choose one of these courses.
-Also the Design and Technology: Resistant Materials and Design and Technology: Textiles courses both count as the same qualification and therefore students should only choose one of these courses.

 You need to have studied Spanish at Key Stage 3 in order to opt for it at Key Stage 4.